fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 like if you want to reject <code>None</code> but accept <code>0</code> or <code>""</code>.
 In these cases, specifying <code>if some_var is not None:</code> is necessary.

 💡 _Bonus Tip_: Use <code>f-strings</code> for string formatting.
-Initiate an f-string by typing an _f_ immediately before a regular string <code>(f"...")</code>, and place variables inside curly braces.
+Initiate an f-string by typing an _f_ immediately before a regular string and place variables inside curly braces, like <code>(f"My variable is {my_var}")</code>.
 Python will format the result into a string containing the variables.

 {{< file "python" "null_checks.py" >}}
 {{< highlight "python" >}}